helloroughton/highfive/README.md

 ## How it all works

-​Every day, each team member receives five :highfive: that can be used to reward a fellow colleague.
+​Every day, each team member receives five :hand: that can be used to reward a fellow colleague.
 Send recognition in a channel (public or private).

-> ​A big thanks :highfive: to @mike for completing the merger!
+> ​A big thanks :hand: to @mike for completing the merger!

 Mike will receive a direct message from the bot informing him of the recognition.

-> @larry gave you a :highfive:
+> @larry gave you a :hand:

 And the sender will receive a confirmation

-> You gave a :highfive: to @mike
+> You gave a :hand: to @mike

-When you have enough :highfive:s, you can exchange them for gifts.
+When you have enough :hand:s, you can exchange them for gifts.

 You can configure all the gifts you want in HighFive, some ideas: